-Default versions of these properties are installed with Foglight[®] for Hyper-V. However, you can edit the default shareable and agent properties, configure agent properties that apply only to a specific agent instance, and create edited clones of shareable properties that are used by a subset of agents of a certain type.
+Default versions of these properties are installed with Hyper-V Monitoring in Foglight[®] Evolve Cloud.
+However, you can edit the default shareable and agent properties, configure agent properties that apply only to a specific agent instance, and create edited clones of shareable properties that are used by a subset of agents of a certain type.